Reference Guide

 except Exception as e:

-print(f"Error occurred: {e}.
+print(f"Error: {e}.
 Rolling back...")

-await connection.rollback()
+await conn.rollback()

 Cursors